mohamedmaged1/Learning_journey/README.md

-# Ml_project
+# Machine learning_projects
-this is my first Repo for My proj
+those are my projects in Machine learning